FLClab/NCDN-FUS/README.md

 <img src="Norbin_Cytoplasmic/Norbincumcurve/Graphs/CummingPlot_pngexport.png" alt="Cumming Plot" width="400"/>

+The csv files from all experimental dates included in the paper are available [here](Norbin_Cytoplasmic/Norbincumcurve/Example_Data)

 ## FUS granules

 Since the segmentation parameters were slightly adjusted for each experimental week, a separate python code with the appropriate parameters was produced.
 For example, `SliceSegmentation_LSM_2shFus_3DAICS_slicequantification_Fusclusters_2021data_statsCDF.py` contains all the paths and parameters to analyze the data acquired on 12-04-2021.
 This code takes as input the path to a folder containing .lsm files from the Zeiss confocal organized in subfolders with the condition names (PLKO, shNorbin01, shNorbin02).
-[Example image stacks of each condition are provided](fusgranules/Example_Data/)
+[Example image stacks of each condition from 12-04-2021 are provided](fusgranules/Example_Data/)

 <img src="Images/MasksOutputFus_ProjectionOriginalImage.png" alt="Original image FUS channel (Maximal intensity projection of z-stack shown)" width="300"/> <img src="Images/MasksOutputFus_ProjectionOriginalImageNuclei.png" alt="Original image DAPI channel (Maximal intensity projection of z-stack shown)" width="300"/>

 It returns a nucleus mask and a mask of the FUS granules who respect the established thresholds for size and intensity for each image.
 It also returns a .npy array containing a dictionnary of the intensities of all the segmented clusters and the number of clusters for each image structured by knockdown condition.